Major planning applications are a special category of development and include:

-The Department for Infrastructure has published guidance (opens in a new window) on the Pre-application Community Consultation (and Pre-Application Discussions) which can help you create the report.
+The Department for Infrastructure has published guidance (link opens in a new window) on the Pre-application Community Consultation (and Pre-Application Discussions) which can help you create the report.

 You can use our Application Checklist to learn more about how to submit your planning application.

 A Planning Performance Agreement (PPA) is a project management tool which we, as Planning Authority, and applicant can use to agree timescales, actions and resources for handling strategic planning applications.

 It is a voluntary agreement made between us and the applicant prior to the application being submitted and can be a useful focus of Pre-Application Discussions.
 A PPA is usually agreed in the spirit of a note of understanding and is not a legally binding contract.

 - It provides certainty for applicants when the standard determination period is not appropriate.

 - It ensures commitment from all parties to a shared timetable for pre-application, application and discharge of condition stages, as may be agreed.

 - It clarifies the key issues and policy requirements that the application will need to address.

 - Identifies the type and level of information that will need to be provided with the application, based on our Application Checklist.